HBenpitsu/miraibo/doc/miraibo.md

 On `Ticket Page/Ticket Container`, `Display Ticket` appears at first.
 Then `Schedule Ticket` and `Log Ticket` follow in order.

+On `Utils Page`, single `Display Ticket` appears as a `Tentative Display Ticket`.

+## Trivial or Notable Ticket

+`Notable Ticket`s are following ones:

+- `Schedule Tickets` which are the last or the first ones of thier group
+- `Display Tickets` which are the last ones of thier group
+- `Estimation Tickets` which are the last or first ones of their group
+- Unconfirmed `Log Tickets`.

+The other tickets are all `Trivial`.

 ## Log Ticket

 A Log Ticket allows users to confirm and edit logged `Receipt Data`.
-A Log Ticket contains the following details:
+A Log Ticket contains the following details to represents `Receipt Data`:

 - Item's (receipt's) category
 - Supplementary information